The Avengers (TV series): Audio

-In June 2013, Big Finish Productions signed a license with StudioCanal to produce full-cast audio productions of 12 lost first season episodes.
+In June 2013, Big Finish Productions signed a license with StudioCanal to produce full-cast audio productions of 12 lost first-season episodes.
 The main cast includes Julian Wadham as Steed, Anthony Howell as Dr David Keel, and Lucy Briggs-Owen as Carol Wilson.
 The stories are adapted for audio by John Dorney.

 In January 2014, Volume One, containing the first four stories, ("Hot Snow", "Brought to Book", "Square Root of Evil" and "One for the Mortuary") was released.
 Volume Two, containing the next four stories, ("Ashes of Roses", "Please Don't Feed the Animals", "The Radioactive Man" and "Dance with Death") was released in July 2014.
 Volume Three, containing the next four stories, was released in January 2015.

 In March 2014, Big Finish extended the audio recreation programme to include all 26 season one episodes, including the then-two extant stories.
 A total of seven boxed sets were released.

+Proposed reboots

+In a 2023 interview, Charlie Higson said he and Paul Whitehouse had been offered an opportunity to helm a new series, but had declined.

+On 18 January 2024, it was announced that Mickey Down and Konrad Kay were developing a reboot for StudioCanal.